jeffrschneider/AgentMesh/README.md

 - The **Mesh Newspaper** is a service that allows agents to get up to date information about the agent mesh.
 - The **Agent Ideator** is a service that suggest ideas for how an agent might evolve given the latest changes in the mesh.
 - The **Agent Reputation** is a service that accumulates and disperses information about agents and their reputation.
-- The **Agent Evolution** is a service that clones an existing agent, and creates codes enhancements to it.
+- The **Agent Evolver** is a service that clones an existing agent, and creates codes enhancements to it.
 - The **Chat-to-API Service** is a bridge between natural language and APIs allowing external services to participate in the Mesh.
+- The **Agent Front Door** is a service used by humans to manage the AgentMesh.
+It communicates with the AgentMesh Core Services.

 ---
+## The AgentMesh Front Door
+The AgentMesh Front Door is a web app that is used by humans to manage their agents.
+- The UI connects to each service directly at agentmesh.ai/{agent-name}
+- It shows a catalog of the users agents.
+Here, agents can be registered and deregistered.
+It also shows the public catalog of agents.
+- Users can see their agents and provision new versions.
+- Users can see their agents reputation.
+- Users can see ideas that were generated for their agents by the Ideator.
+- Users can approve/deny Ideas.
+Approved ideas are sent to the Evolver which will clone the existing agent, code the new ideas and redeploy.
+- Users can read the Mesh Newspaper.
+-

 ## Agent Provisioning Service
-All agents have an agent owner who can provision and deprovision their agents.
+All agents have an "agent owner" who can provision and deprovision their agents.
 - Example: "Hey mesh, remove my web search agent v1.2.1"
 - The stages that an agent goes through include: Recipe, Initializing, Running, Deflating (active, but no new users), Stopped and Archived.